hzh1-cl/hzh1-cl.github.io/_pages/about.md

 Now I am working on my Ph.D. dissertation, in which I create a dependency treebank for Xibe (ISO 639: sjo, 锡伯语, ᠰᡞᠪᡝ ᡤᡞᠰᡠᠨ) under Universal Dependencies framework, and try to find solutions to parse it.
 At the same time, I work as a Graduate Assistant in the departmental lab.

-Besides everything related with languages and linguistics, I have been an amateur accordionist since 8 years old.
+Besides everything related with languages and linguistics, I have been an amateur accordionist with more than 20 years practice.